-We awarded this mattress 7 out of 10 points for comfort, the same as the REI Camp Bed 3.5.
-It incorporates pressure mapping technology to ensure a smoother sleeping surface.
+Scoring similarly to the REI Camp Bed 3.5, it incorporates pressure mapping technology to ensure a smoother sleeping surface.
 What this means is that Therm-a-Rest studied the patterns of where the most pressure is exerted by the human body while sleeping in multiple different positions, and then used different density foam in those places within the mattress.
-One would think that they would use denser foam in those areas, but we were surprised to discover that they actually cut out and removed foam in the high pressure areas, making them less dense.
+One would think that they would use denser foam in those areas, but we were surprised to discover that they actually cut out and removed foam in the high-pressure areas, making them less dense.
 The effect is that your body sinks deeper into the mattress than a typical inflatable air mattress, eliminating much of the air displacement effect in air mattresses that can cause one area to rise unnaturally when another pushes firmly against the pad.
-The end result was a more natural feeling sleeping surface that was indeed very comfortable.
+The result was a more natural feeling sleeping surface that was indeed very comfortable.
 The reason we didn't score this mattress higher for comfort was that these areas of less dense foam allow one to sink perhaps too close to the ground, potentially touching intrusions from below.

 Ease of Use

 To inflate, we opened both nozzles, rolled out the mattress, and let it inhale as the foam expanded.
-After about five minutes we needed to add 24 breaths to top off the mattress totally full.
+After about five minutes, we needed to add 24 breaths to top off the mattress.

 To deflate the mattress, simply open both valves and squeeze the air out with your body weight while folding it over many times.
 When it is virtually empty, close the valves and roll it up, squeezing out the last of the air at the end of the roll.
 It is much easier to roll up and fit into its stuff sack than either of the other two self-inflating mattresses, but not as quick and easy as the super wide-nozzled air beds.

-This mattress has an R-value of 6.8, making it the second most well insulated mattress in the review.
-For this reason we gave it 8 out of 10 points.
+This mattress has an R-value of 6.8, making it the second most well-insulated mattress in the review.
 While sleeping in the back of our van, where the metal frame below us absorbs and conducts the cold temperatures, we were perfectly warm while using this mattress.